Google Search Tips

 - Change the order in which you enter your search terms.
 This will change the order in which your results are displayed.

 - Repeat important terms.
 As with changing the order of your search terms, this can sometimes significantly alter the order in which the results are displayed.

 - Google Scholar (http://scholar.google.com/).
 Although there are serious limitations to Google Scholar and the advanced search options are unreliable it can be very useful in tracking down the details of a half remembered reference.
-One member of the workshop explained that students often fail to accurately note down articles mentioned in lecturers.
 The specialist databases do not always retrieve the references in these cases whereas Google Scholar often does.

 - Use the additional search options in the menu above your results.

 The options change depending on the type of search (general web search, images, news, books) but they are key to narrowing down your search.

 - Try Google.com as well as Google.co.uk

 Apart from presenting your search results in a different order and sometimes different content Google.com is where Google tries out new features.
 As well as seeing pages that may not be highly ranked in Google.co.uk you will get an idea of the future direction of Google search.